 Three arguments speak in favour of the excellent research of the chairs of our faculty: We publish in leading international journals, we successfully attract third-party funding and we continuously establish and expand national and international collaborations.
 Here our research is application-oriented and cutting edge in terms of its methodology.
 It is precisely the research successes achieved that have helped us to significantly increase the national and international visibility of the Faculty of Economics and Management Science in recent years.

-Comprehensive range of courses
+Diverse range of courses

 The range of courses offered by our Faculty are extremely diverse and combine theory and empiricism.
 We impart a marked methodological expertise but also tangible practical knowledge, for instance in the fields of economic policy, sustainability management or information systems.
 In the Bachelor's programme in particular, we lay a good foundation of knowledge for a successful transition to the Master's programme, where this foundation is further expanded in the elective area and specialisations in subject areas are possible.
 In addition to the compulsory teaching content, the curriculum also includes specialisations that shape our faculty, such as on the topic of sustainability.